 About

-Lisa DeSiro is a multi-faceted creative artist.
+Lisa DeSiro is a multi-faceted and versatile creative artist.
 Born in Syracuse, NY, she has lived in the Greater Boston area since 1993.
+Throughout her life, Lisas focus has centered primarily on music and writing.

 Lisa’s published poetry collections are: Simple as a Sonnet (Kelsay Books, 2021), Labor (Nixes Mate Books, 2018), and Grief Dreams (White Knuckle Press, 2017).
 Her poems are featured in Writers Resist: The Anthology; Nasty Women Poets: An Unapologetic Anthology of Subversive Verse; Thirty Days: The Best of the Tupelo Press 30/30 Project’s First Year; and many other literary publications, including: Aethlon, The AvenueBlood & Bourbon, CliteratureCordella MagazineFriends Journal, The Hampden-Sydney Poetry ReviewThe Healing MuseJam Tarts Magazine, Lily Poetry Review, Mezzo Cammin, Mom Egg ReviewThe Ocean State Review, The Orchards Poetry Journal, Ovunque SiamoNixes Mate ReviewProdigal’s Chair, Rat’s Ass Review (Such an Ugly Time)Rattle (Poets Respond), Salamander, Shooter Literary Magazine, and Sixfold.
 Her poem “Motherly Advice” was nominated for a 2019 Pushcart Prize, and her poem “In Lieu of Flowers” was a winner in the City of Cambridge 2017 Sidewalk Poetry Contest.
 Several of her poems have been set to music and performed; some of these compositions can be heard on the albums Currents and Living in Light.

-Along with her writing and music skills, Lisa has expertise in editing, proofreading, layout, and design.
+Along with her music and writing skills, Lisa has significant experience in editing, proofreading, layout, and design.
 In 2025, she joined the Marketing & Creative Services team at Boston University as an Assistant Editor.
-Previously she served for seventeen years as Production & Editorial Assistant for Carl Philipp Emanuel Bach: The Complete Works, a publishing project of The Packard Humanities Institute.
-She continues to provide editorial and marketing support on a contract basis for PHIs current project, Johann Christian Bach: The Operas and Dramatic Works.
+Previously she served as Production & Editorial Assistant for Carl Philipp Emanuel Bach: The Complete Works, a 20-year publishing project of The Packard Humanities Institute; she continues to provide editorial and marketing support for another of the Institute’s projects, Johann Christian Bach: The Operas and Dramatic Works.
 Lisa has freelanced as an editor and proofreader for organizations such as Harvard University Press, Indolent Books, and Grub Street.
-In addition, she has designed and produced various poetry broadsides, chapbooks, concert programs, and event flyers.
+In addition, she has designed and produced poetry broadsides, chapbooks, concert programs, and event flyers.

 Lisa earned degrees at Lesley University (MFA in Creative Writing), Binghamton University (BA in Literature and Creative Writing), Longy School of Music (MM in Collaborative Piano), and The Boston Conservatory (BM in Piano Performance/Accompanying).
 She also took courses at Emerson College in the graduate Writing and Publishing program.
 To read more about Lisas skills and experience, visit her LinkedIn profile.